ElyonNosa/INBA/README.md

 Another criteria for success is that the user should be able to record their transactions within 2 clicks or less.

-It is ideal if INBA is preferred by users over their current financial planning platform.
+It is ideal if INBA is preferred by 75% of users over their current financial planning platform.